 Prednisone, also known by its brand name Rayos, is given to children for the following health issues.

-- Asthma: If your child has asthma, then the doctor might prescribe prednisone to reduce the symptoms such as wheezing.
-It is also given during severe attacks of asthma for a short period to reduce inflammation and swelling of the airways (2).
+- Asthma: The National Center for Health Statistics survey reveals that approximately 4.8 million children under 18 have asthma.
+Among children, 7.3% of males experience asthma, whereas the percentage for females is 5.6%.
+If your child has asthma, then the doctor might prescribe prednisone for asthma in kids to reduce the symptoms such as wheezing.
+It is also given during severe asthma attacks for a short period to reduce inflammation and swelling of the airways (2).

-- Autoimmune diseases: Prednisone is prescribed for autoimmune diseases such as lupus, acquired autoimmune hemolytic anemia, dermatomyositis, arthritis, etc. In these diseases, the body’s immune system mistakenly attacks the body.
-Since corticosteroids act as immunosuppressants, they help in reducing the severity of the symptoms.
+- Autoimmune diseases: Prednisone is prescribed for autoimmune diseasesiXCondition when the body’s immune system attacks healthy cells such as lupusiXAn inflammatory autoimmune disease where the body’s tissues are attacked , acquired autoimmune hemolytic anemiaiXA rare disease in which the body mistake the red blood cells for foreign substances and attacks them , dermatomyositisiXAn uncommon inflammatory disease characterized by muscle weakness and skin rash , arthritis, etc. In these diseases, the body’s immune system mistakenly attacks the body.
+Since corticosteroids act as immunosuppressives with immunomodulatory effects, they help in reducing the severity of the symptoms and offer pain relief.

-- Duchenne muscular dystrophy (DMD): Corticosteroids slow down the progression of muscle weakness, and help preserve muscle strength.
+- Duchenne muscular dystrophyiXAn inherited disorder particularly seen in boys where the muscles experience progressive weakness (DMD): Corticosteroids slow down the progression of muscle weakness, and help preserve muscle strength.
 They also help preserve the heart and breathing muscles (3).

 Is Prednisone Safe For Children?